telerik/blazor-docs/components/contextmenu/overview.md

 ## Methods

-The ContextMenu methods are accessible through it's reference.
-You can use the available `HideAsync` method to programatically close the ContextMenu.
+The ContextMenu methods are accessible through it's reference:
+* `ShowAsync` - programmatically shows the ContextMenu
+* `HideAsync` - programmatically hides the ContextMenu

 ````CSHTML
 @* Close the ContextMenu programatically *@